Thursday, January 30, 2025

 "Robert, those things can bite you!"
 Alicia retorted.

 “Yeah, if you mess with them!
 They're not your enemy or out to get you.
 That's just how they react when provoked."
-Robert licked his lips as he tried to arrange the next sentence, "And I guess he was kind of," Robert trailed off.
-"Sort of like a roommate?"
+Robert licked his lips as he tried to arrange the next sentence, "And I guess he was kind of," he trailed off.
 No, Robert.
-Please no.
+Please no. "Sort of like a roommate?"

 Begrudgingly, Alicia had to concede Robert at least held the high ground, "That's really nice of you, I think?
 I'm sorry!
 They really scare me.
 I can't stand them.
 I'm already on edge enough as it is."